 Speeches That Changed Canada (Fall 2017)

-Dennis is the author of Great Canadian Speeches, a best-selling and wide-ranging anthology that contained 68 edited selections.
-In this new book he focuses on only 10 speeches, describing in detail the rich historical context in which each was delivered.
+Dennis is also the author of Great Canadian Speeches, a best-selling and wide-ranging anthology that contained 68 edited selections.
+In this new book he focuses on only 11 speeches, describing in detail the rich historical context in which each was delivered.
 Dennis also pays attention to both the content of each speech and rhetorical techniques employed by the orators.
 Finally, he examines every speech’s immediate and long term impact upon Canada and Canadians

 Speeches That Changed Canada spans 130 years following Confederation and it will be relevant for decades to come.
 It will be a welcome companion to anyone interested in Canadian history, politics, literature and rhetoric.
 It will also be a useful source and guide for those who write speeches or deliver them, and for those who hear and compare them.